barsand/artist-info-crawlers/README.md

 Usage:

+- first, install the requirements:

+`pip3 install -r requirements.txt`

-first, generate the JSON input for the plot-generating scripts:
+- then, generate the JSON input for the plot-generating scripts:

 `python3 parse.py clean_out_no_zeroes.txt`